Indravarman II

 Indravarman II (ឥន្ទ្រវរ្ម័នទី២) was the ruler of the Khmer Empire, son of Jayavarman VII.
-There is some dispute regarding the actual period of his reign, even because his successor, Jayavarman VIII, probably destroyed historical records about him, but the only inscription which directly mention him reports that he died in 1243.
-He was a Buddhist and was also credited with having enlarged (or completed) some of Jayavarman VII's temple.
-During his peaceful kingdom, the Khmers lost control of Champa and the newborn Sukhothai Kingdom under Indraditya took possession of some western territories.
+The length of his reign is disputed, in part because his successor Jayavarman VIII appears to have destroyed records of him; the only inscription that names him directly reports his death in 1243.
+He was a Buddhist, and is credited with enlarging or completing several of his father's temples.